Roboquad: Personalities

 Like other WowWee robots, the Roboquad has multiple 'personalities' which are dubbed 'States'.
 Those states are State of Awareness, State of Aggression and State of Activity, and they can each be set to low, medium or high.
 In the Awareness state, it spends more time scanning its surroundings.
 When its Aggression state is increased, its behaviour simulates anger and aggression and finally the higher the Activity state, the further and faster the Roboquad will wander.

 With its light, sound and IR sensors, Roboquad is pre-programmed to simulate reactions to external stimuli and acts accordingly.

 Movement and Autonomy

 The Roboquad's legs all swivel around and so it is able to walk forward, backwards and sideways at about the same rate and mobility.
 Its head is also able to swivel around completely, so it is able to scan its surroundings without turning its body.

 In addition to its adjustable personalities (States), Roboquad's 5 different scanning sequences (described above in Features) are modulated according to how the personalities are tuned.

 The documentation states that Roboquad's infrared sensors are sensitive enough to allow it to navigate doorways.

-It is also a good friend for people above 5.